Gem Profile- Fire Agate and Iris Agate

 Dale Armstrong's Gem Profile- Fire Agate and Iris Agate - , General Education, , Fire agate stones

-Jane Elizabeth Duke brought this fire agate home from Wire-SCulpture and created a magnificent Argentium and Gold Filled cabochon frame for it, attaching a peridot stone and a fire agate bead to the orbit design.
+Jane Elizabeth Duke brought this fire agate home from Wire-SCulpture and created a stunning Argentium and Gold-Filled cabochon frame, adding a peridot stone and a fire agate bead to the orbit design.

 Dale Armstrong's Gem Profile- Fire Agate and Iris Agate - , General Education, , Fire Agate pendant

-Wirejewelry had a small selection of beautiful freeform genuine fire agate cabochons (limited supply)
+Wirejewelry had a small selection of beautiful freeform, genuine fire agate cabochons, though supplies were limited.

 Dale Armstrong's Gem Profile- Fire Agate and Iris Agate - , General Education, , Fire Agate

-Metaphysically speaking, Fire Agate is said to have a deep, calming energy bringing security and safety.
-It is also linked to the fire element, of course, bringing vigor and opening the root chakra. it is also said to aid in conquering addictions and harmful desires.
+Metaphysically, fire agate is believed to have a deep, calming energy that brings security and safety.
+It is linked to the fire element, promoting vigor and opening the root chakra, and is said to help conquer addictions and harmful desires.

 Crackle Fire Agate